mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 Let's change it to move sideways from the center of the box to in whatever direction the camera is from the center.
 All we need to do to do that is zero out the `y` component of the vector from the box to the camera.
 Then, when we normalize that vector it will become a vector parallel to the XZ plane.
-In otherwords parallel to the ground.
+In other words parallel to the ground.

 ```js
 -// compute a unit vector that points in the direction the camera is now